PUBLISHED: 29 November 2013

 Flood Mitigation: Berms

-There are a variety of different terms for raised structures that act as a barrier between two areas.
-The terms berm, dike, and levee are commonly used interchangeably to describe such structures that are used for flood mitigation.
+There are a variety of different terms for a raised structure that acts as a barrier between two areas.
+The terms berm, dike (or dyke), and levee are often used interchangeably to describe such structures that are used for flood mitigation.
 The main difference between the terms is how each is built to mitigate flooding.
-Both berm and levee refer to raised embankments that are either man-made or the result of excavated land.
-On the other hand, dikes are built by digging a ditch and keeping the naturally excavated materials in a mound to prevent flooding.
+Both berm and levee refer to raised embankments that are either manmade or the result of excavated land.
+Note that “berm” can be used for a landscape feature not related to water management.

-For our purposes, we will use berm to describe these raised banks as this is common language used in the Province of Alberta to describe this form of flood mitigation.
+For our purposes, we will use berm to describe the raised banks intended for water management, as this is common language used to describe this form of flood mitigation.

 What is a berm?

-A berm can be a man-made sediment barrier placed at the edge of a slope or a wall built adjacent to a ditch to guard against potential flooding.
-Berms are placed in flood-prone areas to protect against erosion, run off and high water.
-Typically berms are made of compost, sand, mulch or gravel materials, their density enable them to slow down and retain flood waters[1].
+A berm can be a manmade sediment barrier placed at the edge of a slope or a wall and built adjacent to a ditch to guard against potential flooding.
+Berms are placed in flood-prone areas to protect against erosion, run off, and high water.
+Typically, berms are made of compost, sand, mulch, or gravel materials; their density enables them to slow down and retain flood waters [i].

 How does this option help to mitigate the impacts of a flood?

-Berms contain dense sediment materials that decrease water velocity, control flow rates and absorb excess water in the event of a flood.
+Berms contain dense sediment materials that decrease water velocity, control flow rates, and absorb excess water in the event of a flood.
 Normally placed in communities or sites prone to flooding, berms act as a barrier further mitigating the impacts of flood water.
-Berms are an effective form of flood mitigation so long as they are built large enough to handle flood flows.
-For this reason, berms are often coupled with other mitigation measures such as dams and dry-ponds[2].
+Berms are an effective form of flood mitigation, so long as they are built large enough to handle flood flows.
+For this reason, berms are often coupled with other mitigation measures, such as dams and dry ponds 2.

 What are the costs to build and maintain?

-The cost of building a lateral berm ranges depending on size, use (transverse or lateral) and materials.
+The cost of building a lateral berm ranges depending on size, use (transverse or lateral), and materials.
 For flood mitigation, transverse berms are typically larger and more expensive.
-In the 1980’s, Drumheller built a system of berms throughout the city which proved beneficial for all subsequent flooding, including the 2013 event.
-In order to upgrade and maintain lateral berms, Drumheller is requesting another $12 to $15 million from the Province to mitigate future floods[4].
+In the 1980s, Drumheller built a system of berms throughout the city, which proved beneficial for all subsequent flooding, including the 2013 event.
+After that flood, Drumheller started an $81.5 million project to upgrade its berms and other flood mitigation work [v].
+In Nova Scotia and New Brunswick, a proposal to upgrade existing berms to protect the inter-provincial land link has been estimated at between $189-$300 million [vi].

 How long does it take to build?